nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

 In order to implement this approach you first need to create a manifest repository of your own, which just means a repository that contains a :file:`west.yml` manifest file in its root.
 Next you must populate the manifest file with the list of repositories and their revisions.

-In general, the easiest thing to do is to import the :file:`west.yml` into `fw-nrfconnect-nrf`_, using west's manifest imports feature.
+In general, the easiest thing to do is to import the :file:`west.yml` into `sdk-nrf`_, using west's manifest imports feature.
 This is demonstrated by the following code:

 .. code-block:: yaml